 Freight charges billed to customers are recognized as revenue, the related costs are recognized as cost of sales.
 Revenues are recognized excluding the taxes levied on revenues.

 Cost of sales

 We provide maintenance on our systems during the warranty period, on average one year.
-Costs of warranty include the cost of labor, material and related overhead necessary to repair a product during the warranty period.
+Costs of warranty include the cost of labor and material necessary to repair a product during the warranty period.
 We accrue for the estimated cost of the warranty on products shipped in a provision for warranty, upon recognition of the sale of the product.
-The costs are estimated based on actual historical expenses incurred and on estimated future expenses related to current sales, and are updated periodically.
+The costs are estimated based on historical expenses incurred and on estimated future expenses related to current sales, and are updated periodically.
 Actual warranty costs are charged against the provision for warranty.
 The actual warranty costs may differ from estimated warranty costs, and we adjust our provision for warranty accordingly.
 Future warranty costs may exceed our estimates, which could result in an increase of our cost of sales.

 Deferred income tax positions are recognized for temporary differences between the tax basis of assets and liabilities and their carrying values in ASMI’s Consolidated Statement of Financial Position.